 Stifflip & co.

 A very bog-standard example of an icon-driven adventure game, showing some elements of a nascent "point'n'click" adventure: the characters are shown on-screen.
-The humorous and big graphics makes Stifflip a bit more memorable.
+The humorous and big graphics makes Stifflip more memorable.
 The aesthetic has more to do with comic strips and silent movies than with Apple Mac.

 Much like with Fourth Protocol, it's more of a graphic multiple-choice game with windowed sub-selections, and you'll be picking actions from text-based menus a lot.